openvinotoolkit/openvino/SECURITY.md

 ## Report a Vulnerability

-Please report about security issues or vulnerabilities you find to the [Intel® Security Center].
+Please report security issues or vulnerabilities to the [Intel® Security Center].

 For more information on how Intel® works to resolve security issues, see [Vulnerability Handling Guidelines].